puppetlabs/puppetlabs-registry/README.markdown

 ```

 Puppet looks up the key 'HKLM\Software\Vendor\PuppetLabs' and makes sure it contains a value named 'puppetmaster' containing the string 'puppet.puppet.com'.

-**Note:** the `registry::value` define only manages keys and values in the system-native architecture.
-In other words, 32-bit keys applied in a 64-bit OS aren't managed by this define; instead, you must use the types, [`registry_key`](#type-registry_key) and [`registry_value`](#type-registry_value) individually.

-Within this define, you can specify multiple Registry values for one Registry key and manage them all at once.

 ### Set the default value for a key